Tax Savings for Tradies in Australia

 Since April 1, 2016, small businesses don’t incur fringe benefits tax when providing employees with multiple portable electronic devices.

-Covering work-related laptops, tablets, calculators, GPS navigation receivers and mobile phones, this is a welcome provision recognising how crucial these devices are to businesses nowadays.
-However, its always best to contact your accountants and tax professionals at Silver Peacock when making a decision to supply your employees with benefit.
+Covering work-related laptops, tablets, calculators, GPS navigation receivers and mobile phones, this is a welcome provision recognizing how crucial these devices are to businesses nowadays.
+However, it is always best to contact your accountants and tax professionals when making a decision to supply your employees with benefits.

 - Vehicle expenses in travelling between work sites (repairs, registration, insurance as well as petrol).
 In some circumstances, you may be able to claim the costs of trips between home and work if you carry bulky tools or equipment (eg an extension ladder)

 - Accommodation and meal expenses if you are required to travel away from home overnight for work

 - General work-related travel expenses including public transport